thephpleague/csv/properties.md

 use League\Csv\Reader;

 $reader = Reader::createFromFileObject(new SplFileObject('/path/to/bengali.csv'));
-//we are using the setEncodingFrom method to transcode the CSV into UTF-8
+//we are using the setInputEncoding method to transcode the CSV into UTF-8
-$reader->setEncodingFrom('iso-8859-15');
+$reader->setInputEncoding('iso-8859-15');
 echo json_encode($reader);
 //the CSV is transcoded from iso-8859-15 to UTF-8
 //before being converted to JSON format;